desertwolf7/NumericalDigitize/README.md

 4. Exchange coordinate values for X and Y.
 5. Add or remove parts of objects and/or rings for polygons.
 6. Add, edit, or delete coordinates of vertices.
+7. Quickly add a ring to a polygon, align the boundary of an object to the boundary of another object and make other operations.
+However, note that single objects are edited or created in this way.
+Other tools are preferred for performing mass operations on objects.

 In the main menu QGIS *Vector* will be added a new menu item *Numerical digitize* coordinates with three submenu items *Numerical digitizing*,